Component

 What Is Chimney Collar Flashing?
 Function and Role in Roofing Systems

-A chimney collar is a metal flashing installed around the base of a chimney where it penetrates the roof, forming a critical seal between the chimney and roofing materials.
-This component prevents water intrusion by directing runoff away from the vulnerable joint, reducing the risk of leaks and structural damage.
-Improper installation or deterioration of the chimney collar is a common cause of roof leaks and costly repairs.
+Chimney collar is a sheet metal flashing installed around the base of a chimney where it penetrates the roof, forming a waterproof seal between the chimney and roofing materials to prevent water intrusion.

 Chimney collar refers to a specialized sheet metal flashing installed at the intersection where a chimney penetrates a sloped roof.
 Structurally, the chimney collar is shaped to fit snugly around the base of the chimney stack, overlapping the upper edge of the chimney counterflashing and extending beneath the roofing material, such as shingles or tiles.
 Its geometry is designed to conform to both the vertical surface of the chimney and the varying roof pitch, ensuring a continuous barrier against water intrusion.